Chart Color Schemes

 The employment environment in Balmain shows above-average strength when compared nationally

-Notably, the share of employment in professional & technical services is 1.8 times the regional level, while health care & social assistance shows lower representation at 10.3% compared to the regional average of 14.1%.
-The area appears to offer limited local employment opportunities, as suggested by the ratio of working population to resident population.
-Between September 2024 and September 2025, Balmain's labour force increased by 0.2%, while employment decreased by 0.1%, leading to a rise in unemployment rate by 0.3 percentage points.
-In comparison, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with an unemployment rate increase of 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Balmain's employment mix suggests local employment should increase by 7.5% over five years and 14.7% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+Conversely, health care & social assistance shows lower representation at 10.3% compared to the regional average of 14.1%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between December 2024 and December 2025, Balmain's labour force decreased by 1.7%, with employment decreasing by the same percentage, while unemployment remained essentially unchanged.
+In contrast, Greater Sydney recorded employment growth of 2.2% and labour force growth of 2.3%, with a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment expansion by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Balmain's employment mix suggests local employment should increase by 7.5% over five years and 14.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment